makersacademy/takeaway-challenge/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered

-I have commented out my sms message method as my twilio API is giving me an error saying my number is invalid.

 ```

 * Hints on functionality to implement: